Kenny–Caffey syndrome: Diagnosis

 Due to the rarity of the disease, there is no definitive method of testing for KCS2.
-Diagnosis of KCS2 usually involves using x-ray studies of the skeleton to reveal distinctive thickening of the outer layers (cortexes) of long bones along with unusually thin marrow cavities.
+Diagnosis of KCS2 usually involves using X-ray studies of the skeleton to reveal distinctive thickening of the outer layers (cortexes) of long bones along with unusually thin marrow cavities.
 Blood tests can detect episodes of low levels of calcium in the blood (hypocalcemia).

-Management or Treatment
+Management or treatment

 Treatment may be required to control hypocalcemia and to correct the ocular refraction anomalies.
 Common methods of controlling hypocalcemia include the taking of oral calcium and vitamin D supplements.
-Other than this there is a lack of well established methods treatment and the symptoms can only be managed by the aforementioned methods.
+Other than this there is a lack of well-established methods for treatment and the symptoms can only be managed by the aforementioned methods.

 Genetics

-Kenny-Caffey syndrome type 2 has an autosomal dominant inheritance pattern, not to be confused with the autosomal recessive Kenny-Caffey syndrome type 1.
+Kenny–Caffey syndrome type 2 has an autosomal dominant inheritance pattern, not to be confused with the autosomal recessive Kenny–Caffey syndrome type 1.
 The mutations responsible for KCS2 are thought to be a result of heterozygous mutations, or compound heterozygosity; specifically, it is thought to be caused by the substitution or deletion of single amino acids that are phylogenetically conserved in the FAM111A gene.
-The FAM111A gene is located at 11q12.1 and mutations of the gene are not only responsible for KCS2, but also Gracile bone dysplasia (osteocraniostenosis).
+The FAM111A gene is located at 11q12.1 and mutations of the gene are not only responsible for KCS2, but also gracile bone dysplasia (osteocraniostenosis).

 The gene FAM111A codes for a 611 amino acid protein that resembles a trypsin-like-peptidase, but the protein's native function is unknown.
 What is apparent, however, is that FAM111A codes for a protein that is crucial to pathways that govern parathyroid hormone production, calcium homeostasis, and skeletal development and growth.
-Very little is known about differing severities of Kenny-Caffey syndromes because of the very limited number of affected individuals, but it is known that OCS and KCS2 have different severities and they result from mutations at the same locus.
+Very little is known about differing severities of Kenny–Caffey syndromes because of the very limited number of affected individuals, but it is known that OCS and KCS2 have different severities and they result from mutations at the same locus.

 Epidemiology

-Because there have only been 60 reported cases of Kenny-Caffey Syndrome in medical literature, there are not enough cases to make the generalizations required to develop an epidemiological understanding of this disease.
+Because there have only been 60 reported cases of Kenny–Caffey syndrome in medical literature, there are not enough cases to make the generalizations required to develop an epidemiological understanding of this disease.